phildrysdale1/thymer-font-selector/README.md

 - Font size settings are saved separately for primary text and interface fonts.
 - Reset selected target back to Thymer defaults.
 - Persists settings per workspace using `localStorage`.
-- Font list is contained in a scrollable window so Apply/Cancel stay accessible.
-- Designed to work with light, dark, and custom Thymer themes without overriding theme colours.
+- Designed to work with light and dark themes without overriding theme colours.

 ## Installation